 - In a suburban house?
 Get that same antenna as my city rec, put it on a pole outside and up high.

 - On a mountain where you can’t possible transmit behind you (because the mountain will block your signal) and you have an enormous view of civilization and your nearest hotspot is more than 5 miles away?
-Get this patch antenna and aim it at civilization.
+Try a 9 dBi patch antenna, like this one.

 I’ll round this out with what to definitely NOT do.
 Don’t just look at the gain of an antenna and think higher is better.
 Don’t bother with Yagi antennas.
 Finally, don’t worry too much about your antenna.
 In the big picture of earnings, it is FAR more important to have good placement and elevation.
 The fanciest, coolest, most high tech antenna in the world won’t get you much if you’re in a crappy location down low.

 Best of luck with your placement and earnings, I’m stoked to be a part of this amazing community!
-If you’re looking for work in the Helium ecosystem, please check out this rad project I’m a part of called Helium Jobs.
+If you’re looking for work in the Helium ecosystem, check out Helium Jobs.
 You can post and find jobs there, help support the ecosystem by making it easier to connect professionally, and let the world know that YOU exist and want to help contribute within the Network.
 Rock on!